 Ex-Wal-Mart CEO lands troubled plane on Arkansas highway

 FAYETTEVILLE, Ark.
-(AP) — A small plane that made an emergency landing along an Arkansas highway was piloted by a former CEO at Wal-Mart Stores Inc.
+(AP) — A small plane that made an emergency landing along an Arkansas highway was piloted by the former CEO of Wal-Mart Stores Inc.

 Police say all three men aboard the plane were taken to a hospital, as was a woman whose truck was hit by the falling plane.
 Police say only minor injuries were reported.